centreon/centreon-documentation/en/releases/introduction.md

 title: Centreon Platform 20.10.0
 ---

-You'll find in this chapter the global **Centreon Plateform 20.10** release note.
+You'll find in this chapter the global **Centreon Platform 20.10** release note.

 To access detailed release note by component, use the following sections: